During October, which is Breast Cancer Awareness Month, we want our patients to know how breast cancer treatment may affect their eyes and vision.

 - There is a growing concern among researchers that aromatase inhibitors – drugs frequently prescribed for adjuvant endocrine therapy – may have harmful side effects on eyesight, including retinal [hemorrhages], increased floaters and dry eye syndrome.

 Symptoms of dry eye syndrome may include eyes that are red, dry, watery or itchy.
-Cataracts cause vision to gradually become blurry, with colors appearing muted.
+Cataracts cause vision to gradually become blurry, with colours appearing muted.
 Inflammation may cause redness, pain and swelling.
 If you experience any of these or other ocular symptoms, be sure to talk to Orillia Eyewear & iCare in Orillia.

 Ways To Protect Your Eyes During Breast Cancer Treatment